ityonemo/Unum2-c/README.md

 *nothing* to stop you from using a Unum generated in one environment in another environment.

-PFloats
+PTiles
 =======

-Pfloats in this library are 64-bit integers.
+PTiles in this library are 64-bit integers.
 They correspond to the binary forms described in the Gustafson spec, *left aligned*.  for example, the 4-bit unum value 2 (0b0110) is represented in this library as 0x6000000000000000.
 This enables the library to take advantage of the innate cyclical nature of ℤ/(2^64)ℤ which is the signed integer type, as well as hardware signed integer comparison for ordering primitives.
-Moreover, key constants, such as infinity, zero, one, and negative one, as well as masks for determining positivity, etc. are invariant across all PFloat types regardless of bitlength, simplifying status testing pervasive in interval math operations.
+Moreover, key constants, such as infinity, zero, one, and negative one, as well as masks for determining positivity, etc. are invariant across all PTile types regardless of bitlength, simplifying status testing pervasive in interval math operations.

-NB:  The size of the PFloat may be changed in a future revision, e.g. to 32 bit integer.
+NB:  The size of the PTile may be changed in a future revision, e.g. to 32 bit integer.

 PBounds